AntekIwa/AntekIwa/README.md

 * **Double Degree**: Studying CS at the University of Warsaw (2025–2028) and Data Engineering at Warsaw University of Technology (2025–2029).
 * **Competitive Programmer & Quant**: Global Finalist in the IMC Prosperity Trading Challenge (Top 7% worldwide, 13th in Poland).
 Finalist of ICPC CERC (High Honor)[cite: 1], AMPPZ (2023, 2025)[cite: 1], and the Polish Olympiad in Informatics (OI).
 * **Jury OI & Educator**: Jury member for the Polish Olympiad in Informatics (OI), where I prepare solves, tests, and verify tasks for contests.
 Also an experienced instructor in Competitive Programming and Mathematics.
-* **ML Enthusiast**: Completed the Machine Learning Specialization by Stanford Online & Coursera.
+* **ML Enthusiast**: Completed the Machine Learning Specialization by Stanford Online & Coursera, developing skills in area of LLMs and Transformers

 ### Tech Stack
 * **Languages**: Python, C++, C, Java.